vinhmd/madMAx43v3r_Plotter_Ctrl/README.md

 ## What is this

-This script will help you run madMAx43v3r plotter easily, especially when you have some disk to fill up.
+This script will help you run madMAx43v3r plotter easily, especially when you have some disks to fill up.

 ## Requirements